 Students may apply for financial aid by submitting the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/.
-In addition, students must visit MyCBS and click the campus appropriate MyFA student link in order to complete the CBS financial aid application process.
+In addition, students must visit their MyCBS student portal, review and complete the aid application components on the Financial Aid page within the Financial tab in order to complete the CBS financial aid application process.
 Students must re-apply for financial aid each academic year.
 International students do not need to complete the FAFSA since they are not eligible for United States federal funding.
-In addition, CBS does not currently grant admission to individuals who require an I-20 or those who are in the United States on a visa.
 A recipient's financial need is calculated based on the information provided on these forms.
 Financial aid awards may be subject to change if supplementary documentation (tax, transcripts, bank statements, etc.) indicate significant variation from the information originally reported on the form(s).
 The "student contribution" derived from this calculation is then used to package and award aid for the student.
 This formula has been designed to provide an equitable system for the awarding of available institutional funds.